- Professional Development Program

 - Summer Internship Funding

-Inside Fletcher is the Intranet used by current students.
-Fletcher Career Central is an online tool used to manage your career search process.
-Both of these sites are password protected so that information is only available to Fletcher students.
-Inside Fletcher and Fletcher Career Central contain the following:
+Fletcher maintains an Intranet site exclusively for current students.
+Fletcher Career Central is an online tool used to manage your career search process used by students and job searching alumni.
+Both of these sites are password protected to ensure access is only available to Fletcher students and alumni.
+Fletcher's Intranet and Fletcher Career Central contain the following:

 Professional Networking Tool